 And making any system more economically efficient, usually leads to better outcomes for all involved.

-Notice that it is economic efficiency, not economic self-sufficiency, upon which the family-system is built.
+Notice that the family-system is built upon economic efficiency, not individual economic self-sufficiency.

 You can see this same idea of economic efficiency at work in the systems of the house itself.

 Back in the old days, large houses used to have several fireplaces, one in each room, to help keep the whole house warm.
 Each room had to produce its own heat.
 This system was dirty, took a lot of work to maintain, and didn't keep every location in the house comfortable.
 In other words, it was inefficient.

 But with advancements in technology, we now use a central boiler or furnace instead of fireplaces.
 A single furnace is able to produce more than enough raw heat to keep the whole house warm.
 And it does so more cleanly, with less maintenance, and at a lower cost than the old fireplace system.
 In other words, it is much more economically efficient.
 Because of the obvious benefits of this technology, new houses are built with a boiler or furnace instead of several fireplaces.

 This particular advancement in technology is great.
 But in order effectively use that boost in efficiency, you need to add one other very important element.